Training & Work

 Rady Children’s Hospital- Chadwick Center

 While I am trained as a generalist and work with many different mental health issues, I specialize in working with adults in their 20's and 30's and those who are experiencing anxiety, depression, low self-esteem, and/or relationship problems.
 A large portion of my caseload consists of individuals working in tech, start-up, consulting, and healthcare industries.
 I have a particular interest in treating young professionals, highly motivated individuals, and the university student population.
 I am well-versed in fast paced working and academic environments and the personalities it attracts.
-In addition to providing therapy and crisis management services to university students, I have experience running women's support groups, providing supervision to therapists' in training, and facilitating outreach presentations.
+I have experience running women's support groups, providing supervision to therapists' in training, and facilitating outreach presentations.
 Outreach presentations have focused on topics related to mindfulness, building and maintaining healthy relationships, and stress/anxiety management.
 I also received focused training and supervision in applied sports and performance psychology, and have worked with collegiate athletes and their teams, students with academic and career related anxiety, and other performance based concerns.